 What advice to you have for others to help them live more authentically?

 It is a process to accept yourself.
 It takes time.
 So, for me, I use humor and compassion as a way to help others feel that sense of belonging and community until they are ready to fly their own flag.
 I want people to know you can rock this world just by being yourself.
 You go out there, and you show them who you are!

 What are your goals for the future?

 We each have the ability to impact somebody’s life for the better, to help others pursue their purpose and succeed.
 And that’s what I want to do.
-I’d love to be in a place at Compass where I can mentor and help others be themselves.
+I’d love to be in a place at Compass Group where I can mentor and help others be themselves.
 Part of the human condition is continuing to expand yourself and to change, grow and develop so you can contribute to the world.
-It’s a beautiful to witness all the potential you see in another person actualize and come to fruition.
+It’s beautiful to witness all the potential you see in another person actualize and come to fruition.